6.6. Natural Language Processing#

 !pip install spacy-streamlit

-If you want to quickly create an app to visualize the structure of a text, try spacy_streamlit.
+To quickly create an app to visualize the structure of a text, use spacy_streamlit.

 To understand how to use spacy_streamlit, we add the code below to a file called streamlit_app.py: